 transmitted via Calls that are published separately from the basic BAA at various times during the open period of the basic BAA.

 - Staggered-Closed BAA: The staggered-closed BAA states a specified date and time for receipt of proposals or white papers, but also allows for proposals/white papers after the date and time set for proposal receipt.
-All offerors should be cautioned, however, that the likelihood of funding proposals received after the specified date and time is substantially reduced.
+However, all offerors should be cautioned that the likelihood of funding proposals received after the specified date and time is substantially reduced.

 Broad Agency Announcement (BAA) Announcements

 BAA announcements are published on the SAM.gov website.
-Proposals may be submitted by any non-governmental entity, including commercial firms, institutions of higher education with degree-granting programs in science or engineering (universities), or by consortia led by such concerns.
+Proposals may be submitted by any non-governmental entity, including commercial firms, higher education institutions with degree-granting programs in science or engineering (universities), or by consortia led by such concerns.

 Announcement Website: SAM.gov

-Proposals received as a result of the BAA shall be evaluated in accordance with the evaluation criteria specified therein through a peer or scientific review process.
-Written evaluation reports on individual proposals will be necessary but proposals need not be evaluated against each other since they are not submitted in accordance with a common work statement.
+Proposals from the BAA shall be evaluated following the criteria specified therein through a peer or scientific review process.
+Written evaluation reports on individual proposals will be necessary, but proposals need not be evaluated against each other since they are not submitted in accordance with a common work statement.